 All students must attend all compulsory classes/tutorials/timetabled events/assemblies punctually.
 Attendance is to be maintained above 95%, and parents will be notified by letter should a student be absent from 3 or more registration periods and/or lessons.

-Periods of ‘free time’ are for private study in school –using the Learning Zone, study rooms or other agreed working areas.
+Periods of ‘free time’ are for private study in school –using the library, private sixth form silent study room, or other agreed working areas.
 Work/coursework deadlines set by the teachers must be adhered to.

-Any students who wish to drop a subject MUST complete a form available from the 6th Form Team.
-The form will need to be countersigned by the student, the parents, the subject teacher(s) concerned, the Curriculum Leader and Ms Thomas, Head of Sixth Form.
+Any students who wish to drop a subject MUST complete a form available from Mrs Mellen or Mrs Gosling.
+The form will need to be countersigned by the student, the parents, the subject teacher(s) concerned, the Curriculum Leader .

 If your child is absent an absence letter is required on the first day back to school and the school must be notified in advance of planned absences.
 The Sixth Form administration can be contacted on 01291 635794.